 What does Trident Technical College offer?

-Trident Technical College offers a five-term, fully accredited Health Information Management program online with live online class sessions and 24/7 access to the courses.
+Trident Technical College offers a five-term, Health Information Management program online with live online class sessions and 24/7 access to the courses.
 These courses prepare students with the academic knowledge base and technical skills for a rewarding health care career in this growing industry.
-Graduates of the program are eligible and strongly encouraged, to take the national Registered Health Information Management Technician (RHIT) certification examination offered by the American Health Information Management Association (AHIMA).
-Preparation for the Registered Health Information Technician (RHIT) exam is embedded in your course work and the exam application fee is included in your tuition costs.
+Graduates of the program are eligible and strongly encouraged, to take national certification exams.
+Preparation for several various national exams is embedded in your coursework.

-Health Information Management graduates are also prepared to sit for AHIMA’s Certified Coding Associate (CCA), Certified Coding Specialist (CCS) and /or Certified Coding Specialist-physician based (CCS-P) specialty credentials.
+Health Information Management graduates are prepared to sit for AHIMA’s Certified Coding Associate (CCA), Certified Coding Specialist (CCS) and/or Certified Coding Specialist-physician based (CCS-P) credentials.
 Students may also sit for certain credentials offered by the AAPC including the Certified Professional Coder (CPC).

 Accreditation